jikamens/jobs-filterer-for-linkedin/README.md

-If you are using one of these Firefox versions, then you can set the preference `xpinstall.signatures.required` to false by visiting `about:config`, then run `make` in the source directory to build `LinkedInJobsFilterer.xpi`, then open the add-ons page in Firefox, click on the gear icon, select "Install Add-on From File...", and browse to the XPI file.
+If you are using one of these Firefox versions, then you can set the preference `xpinstall.signatures.required` to false by visiting `about:config`, then run `make` in the source directory to build `JobsFiltererForLinkedIn.xpi`, then open the add-ons page in Firefox, click on the gear icon, select "Install Add-on From File...", and browse to the XPI file.